We Are Proud Members of the

 The fact is, the more things thing change, the more things change.
 No clearer is this modified phrase the case than when looking at women, and particularly minority women, in the workforce and specifically the growing field of executive coaching.
 CB Bowman, an African-American woman, who has come up the ranks from branding at General Foods, and went on to found Executive Leadership LLC, is exactly the type of leader experts would not have predicted even 10 years ago.
 Forget 1840s France.

 “It’s an honor and privilege to be breaking racial and gender ground in a burgeoning industry that continues to reinvent itself and prove it’s relevance,” said Bowman in a recent interview.
-“More than ever, as women succeed to positions of power once blocked from their career paths, female executive coaching will become a necessity and not a professional perk for the select few.”
+“More than ever, as women succeed to positions of power once blocked from their career paths, executive coaching will become a way of successfully managing career growth for female executives and not just a professional perk for the select few.”

 Today, women make up nearly half (47 percent) of the U.S. workforce, and are expected to overtake men within the next seven years.
 While that is encouraging, what is less so are the continued income disparities between the sexes, and the glass ceilings that prevent female executives from advancing as far and as quickly as their male counterparts.